layilin/SP23-33852/_texts/sc-page096.md

 - Deny protection?
 Muse suppress the tale.

 - YE! who in bundles bind the lopt-off Canes; [180]
-- But chiefly ye! who feed the tight0brac'd mill;
+- But chiefly ye! who feed the tight-brac'd mill;

 ---